San Jose Middle College

 - Phase 2

 All students are required to complete a San José City College (SJCC) application form online.
-After submitting the application, the student will be assigned an SJCC student ID number, which is required in order to take SJCC placement tests.
-Middle College staff will assist in this process.
+After submitting the application, the student will be assigned an SJCC student ID number.

 - Phase 3